Perturbative Variational Quantum Eigensolver via Reduced Density Matrices: Experimental Results

-where the column vector $c$ encodes the one- and two-electron integrals of the Hamiltonian and $x$ is a column vector containing elements from all RDMs.
-The equation $Ax=b$ represents linear constraints on these RDMs.
-The block-diagonal matrix $M(x) \succeq 0$ ensures that the positivity conditions hold.
+where the column vector $\mathbf{c}$ encodes the one- and two-electron integrals of the Hamiltonian, and $\mathbf{x}$ contains all elements of the relevant RDMs.
+The equality $\mathbf{Ax=b}$ represents linear constraints among these RDMs (such as trace conditions and mapping between $^2D, ^2Q,$ and $^2G$), while the block-diagonal matrix constraint $\mathbf{M(x)} \succeq 0$ enforces the positivity conditions.